Criteria Pollutants

 Human health effects include respiratory effects and increased asthma symptoms.

-Major sources include fuel combustion, industrial processes, and shipping
+Major sources include fuel combustion, industrial processes, and shipping.

 Lead (Pb)

-Human health effects include neurological disorders, particularly in children
+Human health effects include neurological disorders, particularly in children.

-Major sources include metal processing, aviation fuel, and waste incineration
+Major sources include metal processing, aviation fuel, and waste incineration.

 Nitrogen Oxides (NOx)

 Nitrogen oxides are highly reactive gases formed from emissions from various combustion sources.
-Nitrogen oxides are precursors to the formation of ground-level ozone.

-Major sources include motor vehicles, power plants, and industrial boilers
+Human health effects include respiratory inflammation and aggravated respiratory issues.
+Major sources include motor vehicles, power plants, and industrial boilers.